oigbokwe73/Azure-Cloud-Architect-Knowledge-Base/Azure_Reference_Architecture_Solutions.md

 - **Resilience**: Failure of one microservice does not affect the entire system; self-healing capabilities in AKS help maintain uptime.
 - **DevOps Efficiency**: Automated CI/CD pipelines ensure rapid and reliable deployments.

-Would you like more details on any specific component or further explanation of how these Azure services are configured in this architecture?